 Dr Simon Das

-Before entering the Higher Education sector, Simon was the managing editor of UK black music monthly magazine Touch (originally the print arm of Kiss FM), a supplement project editor for TimeOut magazine and a freelance music, culture and lifestyle journalist for a number of publications including: Arena and i-D magazine in London, el Pais in Madrid and The Fader magazine in New York.
+Before becoming an academic, Simon was the managing editor of UK black music monthly Touch magazine (the magazine arm of Kiss FM), a special publishing projects editor for TimeOut and a music and lifestyle journalist for a number of magazines including Arena and i-D in London, el Pais newspaper in Madrid and The Fader in New York.

-Simon is interested in media management theory, media business, cultural theory and the social science and economics of creativity and its role in creative industries.
-His new co-authored book on the magazine industry encompasses some of the interdisciplinarity of these research areas in the context of digital change, diversity drives and the economics of content marketing and social media.
+I am interested in publishing studies, media management, media business, creativity theory and the economics of creativity.
+My new co-authored book on the magazine industry encompasses some of the interdisciplinarity of these research areas in the context of digital change, diversity drives and the economics of content marketing and social media.

 - Das, S. (2016).
 ‘Magazine Publishing Innovation: Two Case Studies on Managing Creativity’, Publications, 4 (15).
 Available at https://doi.org/10.3390/publications4020015